torvalds/linux/Documentation/usb/mass-storage.rst

-  This document describes how to use the gadget from user space, its relation to mass storage function (or MSF) and different gadgets using it, and how it differs from File Storage Gadget (or FSG) (which is no longer included in Linux).
+  This document describes how to use the gadget from user space, its relation to mass storage function (or MSF) and different gadgets using it, and how it differs from File Storage Gadget (or FSG) (which is no longer included in GNU/Linux).
 It will talk only briefly about how to use MSF within composite gadgets.

 Module parameters